CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/max-fashion-mnist-wrapping-solution/README.md

     ```

 ## Build the model Docker image

+_NOTE_: Docker app needs to be running to complete the below steps

 If you're using your own file, please generate the md5 checksum for your own model file, and replace it with the value on the left.
 If you want to skip this step, feel free to remove the entire RUN-statement from the Dockerfile.